19 October 2024

 ... and to another member of my last batch in 2010 and their class salutatorian.

-My lingering smile all throughout the event said it all.
-Why not if Angie made sure that I would be seated with my former students from different batches with their husbands?
-Ha-ha!
 I was pampered with so much attention and “service” during this brief reconnection.
 Truly, I was grateful for making it to this affair since I personally was able to congratulate some of my previous students.
 My line "Wow!
 Congratulations!
 You make me very PROUD!" might have sounded like a spiel as they approached me and introduced themselves, but I was sincere and overjoyed for what they have become.

 No comments: